 I have more than 20 years of professional experience in technology research and development, split between industrial research labs and startup companies.
-Areas of focus include mobile and ubiquitous computing, analysis and applications of human mobility data, wireless networking, network measurement, virtualization, security, and privacy.
+Areas of focus include mobile computing systems and applications, location data analysis and modeling, infrastructure virtualization, security, and privacy.

 My curriculum vitae contains a more complete career history.